Proxied, Air-gapped and Offline Environments¶

 Procedure

-In some corporate environments, you may have access to an alternate Ubuntu APT mirror server.
+In some corporate environments, you may have access to a local Ubuntu APT mirror server.
 You can then use its URL instead of the official public repositories in the source configuration.
+You may also select alternate public APT mirrors, which may be located more closely to your lab.

 Save a backup of one or both of the configuration files (whichever exist in your deployment).